 Industry: Gas Utilities

 If there is one sub $5 stock on this list that you should pay attention to, it’s CLNE.
 CLNE is a natural gas company, but it’s focused on making natural gas usable in vehicles.
 This is actually a real big deal because they’ve attracted some big attention.
-The hugenormous energy giant, Total, recently purchased a 25% stake in CLNE and agreed to provide up to $100 million in credit.
+The huge enormous energy giant, Total, recently purchased a 25% stake in CLNE and agreed to provide up to $100 million in credit.
 And what is that credit line for?
 For putting natural gas running trucks on the road.
 This something that not a lot of folks are thinking or talking about.
-The big battle in energy has been between all electric vehicles VS gas.
+The big battle in energy has been between all-electric vehicles VS gas.
 But no one has really considered a clean burning and very available fuel: natural gas.
-This is something that could disrupt the status quo of the electric and gas vehicles.
+This is something that could disrupt the status quo of electric and gas vehicles.

 #7 - AK Steel Holding Corporation (AKS)

 Sector: Basic Materials